 Despite what you've likely heard growing up, credit cards are not only a good thing, but they're virtually a necessity in today's world.
 If for nothing else, to build credit.
 Credit continues to be one of the biggest Catch-22s people experience.

 On one end, you need credit lines to begin establishing credit, but on the other end, it's hard to get credit lines without having established credit.
 That's where credit cards come into play.
-The problem is that people are often confused when they go to get their first credit card.
+The problem is that people are often confused when they get their first credit card.

 Importance of Credit

 The importance of having good credit—or any at all—can't be understated.
-As an adult, you need credit like White folks need sunscreen at the beach, and Black folks need lotion after a shower; it's virtually mandatory.
+As an adult, you need credit like White folks need sunscreen at the beach and Black folks need lotion after a shower; it's virtually mandatory.

 Nowadays, you can't even type out the word "loan" without somebody checking your credit report.
 It's wild, dawg.
 To begin, having good credit is important because it determines the interest rates you receive on credit cards, mortgages, auto loans, and any other type of loan.